python/cpython/Mac/README.rst

 -------------------------------------

-This directory contains a Makefile that will create a couple of python-related applications (full-blown OS X .app applications, that is) in "/Applications/Python <VERSION>", and a hidden helper application Python.app inside the Python.framework, and unix tools including "python" into /usr/local/bin.
+This directory contains a Makefile that will create a couple of python-related applications (full-blown macOS .app applications, that is) in "/Applications/Python <VERSION>", and a hidden helper application Python.app inside the Python.framework, and unix tools including "python" into /usr/local/bin.
 In addition it has a target "installmacsubtree" that installs